HLAA in Colorado

 The Americans with Disabilities Act (ADA) Final Rule requires movie theaters to supply costly Closed Caption (CC) devices that permit only the device user to see captions.
 Captioning stands have a base that inserts into the seat’s cupholder or screws on dine-in trays with a long flexible pole connected to a unit displaying 1-3 lines of dialogue.

-Captioning glasses have a battery strapped around the neck.
+Captioning glasses have a battery pack that hangs around the neck.

 Picture